giampaolo/psutil/docs/api.rst

     Return a :term:`named tuple` of :term:`cumulative counters <cumulative counter>` (seconds) representing the accumulated process CPU times
     (see `explanation <http://stackoverflow.com/questions/556405/>`_).
-    This is similar to `os.times`_ but can be used for any process PID.
+    This is similar to :func:`os.times` but can be used for any process PID.

     - **user**: time spent in user mode.
     - **system**: time spent in kernel mode.